vojtech-votruba/will-it-run/README.md

 python3 main.py [game_name] --[options]
 ```

-in the correct folder, you need to make sure all the dependencies are installed.
+in the correct folder, you need to make sure that all the dependencies are installed.

 ## Dependencies
 You can find all the dependencies in the `setup.py` file, it is encouraged to use venv or e.g. conda